+A common reaction from friends and family is a feeling of inadequacy.
 Your loved ones may wonder why you didn't choose to date someone who looks like you.
 They may feel like you think you are better than members of your race or that you think your significant other's race is better.
 Either way, family and friends may feel like they don't measure up to you.

+Your interracial romance may also disappoint your friends and family.
 They may have negative opinions of your significant other's ethnic group or believe future marriage to that person will bring disgrace upon your family.
 Disappointment can be the toughest reaction you deal with from those closest to you because dating someone of a different race could lower their opinion of you.

 New Cultural Experiences

-S. maintain their own unique cultures to some degree.
+The majority of ethnic groups in the U.S. maintain their own unique cultures to some degree.
 Dating someone of a different race can give your family and friends the opportunity to learn about these cultures from a first-person perspective.
 Partaking of different foods, beliefs and traditions, even in small doses, can change opinions and broaden the perspectives of your loved ones.
 Your family can come to appreciate and even celebrate the differences between themselves and your partner.
 However, make sure your family doesn't treat your partner like he is representative of the entire race.

+Your new relationship may also foster improved communication between you and your family and close friends.
 Your friends may be very curious about your romantic partner and ask in-depth questions about your reasons for dating her.
 If your family disapproves of your relationship, dating experts suggest asking them why.
 Your family's disapproval may be based on a number of reasons, excluding racial concerns.
 It may seem like prying, but If your family is genuinely intrigued by this new relationship, use it as an opportunity to open lines of communication and strengthen the bonds between you and your family.